 Power up with China Studies in English at A-Levels

 What are the regional and global implications of China’s rise as an economic superpower?
 What opportunities does it present to Singapore and the world?
-These and other topics are explored as a standalone subject offered in English at five junior colleges.
-A student, teacher and alumnus share their experiences with the subject.
+These are explored as a standalone subject offered in English at five junior colleges.

 China makes news every day and its policies and activities have widespread impact on the lives of people across the globe.
 What are the regional and global implications of its rise as an economic superpower?
 What opportunities does it present?